 These teams are widely used in modern organisations to break down silos, encourage collaboration, and improve decision-making.

-By bringing varied expertise together, cross-functional teams help organisations respond more effectively to complex challenges.
+By bringing different expertise together, cross-functional teams help organisations respond more effectively to complex challenges.

 Despite their benefits, cross-functional teams can face challenges such as: